Kmakj/Technology-Notes/README.md

 # React

-React is a component based method for rending UI using javascript.
-Javascript expression can be toggled by putting everything in {} brackets, which will allow any javascript to be run from within.
+React is a component based method for rending UI using JavaScript expressions.
+JavaScript expressions, JSX, can be toggled by putting everything in {} brackets.

 ## JSX